Skip to main content

 THE SOLUTION

-Here, at North Morrow Vector Control District we use an Integrated Mosquito Management" approch to mosquito control.
-This concept utilizes a combination of surveillance, biological, source reduction, larval mosquito control and adult mosquito control, in concert, rather than using only one of these methods.
+Here, at North Morrow Vector Control District we use an "Integrated Mosquito Management" approch.
+This method combines surveillance, biological control, source reduction, larval control, and adult mosquito control.
+Using these management tools in concert is proven to be much more effective than just using one.

 Source Reduction Mosquito Control